 The concept of Patient-Centered Care was designed to be a guiding principle for positive transformation in medical care.

 The concept of patient-centered care was designed to be a guiding principle for positive transformation in medical care, (see the Institute of Medicine's Crossing the Quality Chasm.)
 “Patient-centered care”, with its “sibling” concept, the “medical home,” has been an organizing principle energizing thousands of hours of effort and millions of dollars in spending toward quality improvement, particularly in primary care.
 Unfortunately, after all the time and money expended, the medical

 home effort, (changing practice patterns to improve information management, adding coordination of care, and improving access), has been much more successful than the patient-centered care effort with its goal of changing the relationships between patients and health professionals to improve transparency, accommodate to patient preferences and values, and make the patient the “source of control” in planning care.
 The Institute of Medicine’s call for the patient to be empowered in designing their care, including having access to all their medical information and to be helped to experience of self-efficacy needed to participate as a partner with their healthcare team, has been realized in very few primary care practices.
 There is a need for a handbook on how to realize the Institute of Medicine's vision.

-Patient-Centered Primary Care, Getting from Good to Great helps primary care practices involve patients as partners in their own healthcare in ways shown to improve health outcomes and lower costs.
+Patient-Centered Primary Care helps primary care practices involve patients as partners in their own healthcare in ways shown to improve health outcomes and lower costs.

 WHAT PEOPLE SAY

 “After reading the book, I recognized that I totally missed the boat in understanding non-compliance in patient care and felt truly enlightened by Dr. Blount’s explanations related to multiply disadvantaged patients… Excellent examples with very down to earth language that I think docs can relate to.
 I am sensing that this book would be THE manual for change facilitators once the practice administration buys into these principles.”